Lionel Messi stunner sinks Atletico Madrid

 Barca lead the standings on 69 points after 27 games, Atletico have 61 and champions Real Madrid 54.

+The Argentine coach admitted it was difficult to see Barca losing their grip on their considerable lead at the top.

+“The numbers don’t lie and you expect Barca won’t lose four or five games but this is football and it’s marvellous so you never know,” he said.

-Atletico had hammered Sevilla 5-2 and Leganes 4-0 in their last two games and travelled to the Nou Camp on a run of eight consecutive wins in all competitions and with an extra day’s rest than Barca, who were held to a 1-1 draw by relegation-threatened Las Palmas on Thursday.
+Atletico had hammered Sevilla 5-2 and Leganes 4-0 in their last two games and travelled to the Nou Camp on a run of eight consecutive wins in all competitions and with one more day’s rest than Barca, who were held to a 1-1 draw by relegation-threatened Las Palmas on Thursday.

 Both coaches could call on full-strength teams and Barca manager Ernesto Valverde started record signing Philippe Coutinho but lost captain Andres Iniesta to injury in the first half and was forced to call on the often-criticised Andre Gomes.